Distributed Mean-Field Density Estimation for Large-Scale Systems: Centralized density estimation

 By Theorem \ref{thm:(L)ISS cascade}, $\|\Bar{\mathcal{K}}(t)-\mathcal{K}(t)\|_{H^1}$ is LISS to $\|\Bar{\mathcal{R}}^{-1}(t)-\mathcal{R}^{-1}(t)\|_{H^1}$. \end{proof}

 \begin{remark} A few comments are in order.
-By taking advantage of the dynamics, the density filter essentially combines all the past outputs (obtained using KDE) to produce better and convergent estimates, which largely circumvent the problem of bandwidth selection of KDE \cite{silverman1986density}.
-The fact that $\hat{p}(t)$ is convergent in $H^1(\Omega)$ implies that the $L^2$ norm of its spatial derivative is also convergent.
-This implication is significant as it is observed that most of the existing mean-field feedback control laws are more or less based on \textit{gradient flows} \cite{villani2008optimal} which use the gradient of density estimates as feedback.
-Since the gradient operator is an unbounded operator, any algorithm that produces accurate density estimates may have arbitrarily large estimation error for the gradient in general.
+By taking advantage of the dynamics, the density filter essentially combines all past outputs (constructed using KDE) to produce better and convergent estimates, which largely circumvent the problem of bandwidth selection of KDE \cite{silverman1986density}.
+The fact that $\hat{p}(t)$ is convergent in $H^1(\Omega)$ implies that the $L^2$ norm of its gradient is also convergent.
+This implication is significant as it is observed that the existing mean-field feedback laws are more or less based on \textit{gradient flows} \cite{villani2008optimal}, which use the gradient of density estimates as feedback \cite{eren2017velocity, krishnan2018distributed, elamvazhuthi2018pde, zheng2020transporting}.
+Since the gradient operator is an unbounded operator, any algorithm that produces accurate density estimates may have arbitrarily large estimation error for the gradient.
 However, by formulating a filtering problem and studying its solution property, we are able to obtain density estimates whose gradient is also convergent. \end{remark}